cocotb/cocotb/docs/source/scheduler.rst

 You are permitted to add any :keyword:`await` statement to the body of the context block.
 This means that it is possible for child tasks to start running, and then end with an exception, before the context block has finished.
-In this case, a :exc:`~asyncio.CancelledError` will be raised from the current :keyword:`!await` expression in the context block, allowing the user to perform any necessary cleanup.
+In this case, a :exc:`!CancelledError` will be raised from the current :keyword:`!await` expression in the context block, allowing the user to perform any necessary cleanup.
 This :exc:`!CancelledError` will be squashed when the context block exits, and :class:`!TaskManager` continues shutting down as it normally would.